dirkpetersen/nvflare-cancer/README.md

 Now the dashboard is installed and you would like to use it more permanently, we need to:

+1. Ensure that the dashboard will be automatically started after a reboot
+1. Ensure that the dashboard is monitored and restarted on error.
 1. Set up DNS/HTTPS to ensure that users don't have to connect to an ip-address insecurely.
-1. Ensure that the dashboard will be automatically started after a reboot

 #### About 1.
 Start at reboot